Libraries and carers

 Libraries also offer eBooks and eAudiobooks.
 This might be much easier for you as they can usually be downloaded straight from the library website for free.

 If you live a long way from a library sometimes a mobile library may stop near you, particularly if you live somewhere remote.
 See if your local library service has a mobile library.

 Social groups and activities at your library

 Many libraries have rooms and communal spaces for local groups to meet.
-Check if there a carers group, or if there is another group you might like to attend.
+Check if there is a carers group, or if there is another group you might like to attend.

 Lots of libraries also have information about local attractions, classes and workshops that you might be interested in.
 Many libraries are UK online centres and can help you get online.
-Find out more about how to learn more about tablet computers at your local library.

 Carer identification and recognition

 Staff at libraries are often carer aware.
 They may have had training to help them recognise and support carers.
 For example, they are likely to know about local carer services.